top of page

 Whether you have prior knowledge of neurodivergence or are new to the subject, this comprehensive course offers valuable insights for everyone.

-How long is each session?
+How long are each week’s videos?

 Will I receive a certification upon completing the program?